 Mr. Gerritzen is Of Counsel at Bingham Greenbaum Doll LLP, which serves as our legal counsel in connection with various matters.
-For the years ended December 31, 2013, 2014 and 2015 and the three months ended March 31, 2015 and 2016, we paid Bingham Greenbaum Doll LLP \$212,000, \$332,000, \$173,000, \$56,000 and \$25,000 respectively, in legal fees.
+For the years ended December 31, 2013, 2014 and 2015, we paid Bingham Greenbaum Doll LLP \$212,000, \$332,000 and \$173,000, respectively, in legal fees.
 Mr. Gerritzen does not have a direct interest in the payment of such fees, but has an indirect interest as an employee of the law firm.
 Mr. Gerritzen spends substantially all of his time working for our company.